shyper-org/Unishyper/README.md

 ### Unilib-FS

-Unishyper's Unilib-FS is based on the support of rust-hypervisor.
+Unishyper's Unilib-FS is based on the support of [Rust-Shyper](https://gitee.com/openeuler/rust_shyper).
 Unishyper's fs operation request is passed to the MVM by a HVC request from Unishyper and a IPI request inside hypervisor.
 The MVM will perform the file operation on its user daemon process and send the result back to Unishyper.

 Through the thought of unilib, Unishyper can get rid of the huge code size of file system and block device driver, replaced with just a few lines of HVC calls.

-The unilib is still under developing.